apache/celeborn/docs/migration.md

 - Since 0.5.0, Celeborn deprecate `celeborn.client.spark.shuffle.forceFallback.enabled`.
 Please use `celeborn.client.spark.shuffle.fallback.policy` instead.

-- Since 0.5.0, Celeborn master REST API `/exclude` uses POST method and the parameters `add` and `remove` use form parameters instead.
+- Since 0.5.0, Celeborn master REST API `/exclude` uses POST method and the parameters `add` and `remove` use form parameters instead, and use media type `application/x-www-form-urlencoded` instead of `text/plain`.

+- Since 0.5.0, Celeborn master REST API `/sendWorkerEvent` uses POST method and the parameters `type` and `workers` use form parameters instead, and use media type `application/x-www-form-urlencoded` instead of `text/plain`.

-- Since 0.5.0, Celeborn worker REST API `/exit` uses POST method and the parameter `type` uses form parameter instead.
+- Since 0.5.0, Celeborn worker REST API `/exit` uses POST method and the parameter `type` uses form parameter instead, and use media type `application/x-www-form-urlencoded` instead of `text/plain`.

 ## Upgrading from 0.4.0 to 0.4.1